Handball: Summary

 Notable scoring opportunities can occur when attacking players jump into the goal area.
-For example, an attacking player may catch a pass while launching inside the goal area, and then shoot or pass before touching the floor.
+For example, an attacking player may catch a pass while launching toward the inside of the goal area, and then shoot or pass before touching the floor.
 Doubling occurs when a diving attacking player passes to another diving teammate.

 Playing court

 Handball is played on a court 40 × 20 m, with a goal in the centre of each end.
 The goals are surrounded by a near-semicircular area, called the zone or the crease, defined by a line six metres from the goal.
 A dashed near-semicircular line nine metres from the goal marks the free-throw line.
 Each line on the court is part of the area it encompasses; the centre line belongs to both halves at the same time.

 Goals

 The goals are two metres high and three metres wide.
 They must be securely bolted either to the floor or the wall behind.

 The goal posts and the crossbar must be made out of the same material (e.g., wood or aluminium) and feature a quadratic cross section with sides of 8 cm.
 The three sides of the beams visible from the playing court must be painted alternatingly in two contrasting colors which both have to contrast against the background.
 The colors on both goals must be the same.

 Each goal must feature a net.
 This must be fastened in such a way that a ball thrown into the goal does not leave or pass the goal under normal circumstances.
 If necessary, a second net may be clasped to the back of the net on the inside.